dlkency/dlkency.github.io/_projects/1_project.md

     On the right it is a bridge at the Kinzua Bridge State Park.
 The skywalk has a walkway with a set of railroad tracks which is astonishing.
 </div>

-I'm a huge fan of the Metropolitan Museum, so I often spend entire days there or at the American Museum of Natural History in New York.
-I bring my sketchbook or digital painting tablet to capture the inspiration around me.
-Below are some of the sketches I've completed during these visits.
 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">
         {% include figure.liquid path="assets/img/painting/skull.png" title="example image" class="img-fluid rounded z-depth-1" %}